AidenH-dev/AutoWM-Region-Labeler/README.md

 ## Files

 - `JHU-WhiteMatter-labels-1mm.nii.gz`: The NIfTI file containing the JHU White Matter Atlas.
-- `lookup_table.py`: This script defines the LUT and the functions for region identification.
 - `jhu_atlas_lookup_cluster.py`: The main script that includes examples and visualizations.

 ## Usage